SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: Experiments and Results

-We train SynthSeg on 13 label maps randomly selected from MMWHS MRI.
-Since the Gaussian model used by SynthSeg requires labels for all the tissues that are present in the test images, we enhance the training maps by subdividing all labels (background and foreground) into finer subregions.
-This is achieved by clustering the intensities of the associated image with the Expectation Maximisation algorithm~\cite{dempster1977maximum}.
-Specifically, each foreground label is divided into two regions (to model blood pools); whereas the background is split into a random number of $N$ regions ($N \in [3, 10]$), which model the surrounding structures with different levels of granularity (Supplement~6).
-The network is then trained twice on these enhanced maps, and validated on two scans from MMWHS MRI.
-Finally, we evaluate the network on all remaining scans as explained in Section~\ref{sec:inference}.
+Nevertheless, the training labels maps only model the target regions to segment, whereas SynthSeg requires labels for all the tissues present in the test images.
+Therefore, we enhance the training segmentations by subdividing all their labels (background and foreground) into finer subregions.
+This is achieved by clustering the intensities of the associated image with the Expectation Maximisation algorithm~\citep{dempster1977maximum}.
+First, each foreground label is divided into two regions to model blood pools.
+Then, the background region is split into a random number of $N$ regions ($N \in [3, 10]$), which aim at representing the surrounding structures with different levels of granularity (Supplement~6).
+All these label maps are precomputed to alleviate computing resources during training.
+We also emphasise that all sub-labels are merged back with their initial label for the loss computation during training.
+The network is trained twice as described in Section~\ref{sec:learning} with hyperparameters values obtained relatively to the validation set (see values in Supplement 8).
+Inference is then performed as in Section~\ref{sec:inference}, except for the test-time flipping augmentation that is now disabled.

-Table~\ref{tab:heart} shows that SynthSeg segments all seven regions with an outstanding precision (all Dice are between 0.8 and 0.94).
-Moreover, it sustains a high accuracy across all tested domains, with mean Dice scores of 0.84 and 0.88 for MMWHS MRI and CT respectively.
-This is slightly above the state-of-the-art on the same dataset (0.82 for~\cite{chen_synergistic_2019}), albeit not being directly comparable due to differences in working resolution (\SI{2}{\milli\meter^3} for~\cite{chen_synergistic_2019}, \SI{1}{\milli\meter^3} for SynthSeg) and number of training cases (16 for~\cite{chen_synergistic_2019}, 13 for SynthSeg).
-We highlight that segmenting all datasets at such a level (Figure~\ref{fig:cardiac}) is remarkable, as SynthSeg is not retrained on any of them.
+The results are reported in Table~\ref{tab:heart}, and show that SynthSeg segments all seven regions with very high precision (all Dice scores are above 0.8).
+Moreover, it maintains a very good accuracy across all tested datasets, with mean Dice scores of 0.84 and 0.88 for MMWHS MRI and CT respectively.
+Interestingly, these scores are similar to the state-of-the-art results in cross-modality cardiac segmentation obtained by \citealt{chen_synergistic_2019} (Dice score of 0.82), despite not being \emph{directly} comparable due to differences in resolution (\SI{2}{\milli\meter} for~\citealt{chen_synergistic_2019}, \SI{1}{\milli\meter} for SynthSeg).
+Overall, segmenting all datasets at such a level of accuracy (Figure~\ref{fig:cardiac}) is remarkable for SynthSeg, since, as opposed to \citealt{chen_synergistic_2019}, it is not retrained on any of them.